 - "~s" instructs the formatter to place the next argument as if the procedure write has printed it.
 If the argument contains a string, the string will be quoted and all quotes and backslashes in the string will be escaped.
-Similarly, characters will be printed using the # x notation. - "~a" instructs the formatter to place the next argument as if the procedure display has printed it.
-Strings and characters are placed as they are in the output. - "~" instructs the formatter to place a tilde character, ~, in the output without consuming an argument.
+Similarly, characters will be printed using the # x notation. - "a" instructs the formatter to place the next argument as if the procedure display has printed it.
+Strings and characters are placed as they are in the output.